dogoncouch/siemstress/README.md

 ![JSON file screenshot](https://github.com/dogoncouch/siemstress/blob/master/doc/images/events-json.png)

 #### The future
-Siemstress is open source and completely free, and our plan is to stay that way.
-The developers have always enjoyed the accessibility of free, open source software; it is not only free to use, but free to learn about, and allows anyone (with the necessary hardware) the opportunity to be a part of the tech community.

 Siemstress is still under development.
 In the future, it will include more rule types, state tables, and a more streamlined process for starting and stopping all of its services.
 It may include an optional web interface, but the intention is to stay UI agnostic.

-### Installing
+## Installing

 See the latest instructions on the [releases page](https://github.com/dogoncouch/siemstress/releases).

-#### Database Setup
+### Database Setup
 siemstress is developed and tested using MariaDB as an SQL server.
 You will need to create a database, and a user with permissions on it.
-The server
+Update `db.conf` with your server address, database name, and login credentials.

-#### Config
+### Config
 The default siemstress config file location is `/etc/siemstress/db.conf` (`config/db.conf` if working in the repository).
 This file contains information needed to connect to the database.
 There is also a section config file in the same directory called `sections.conf` that contains information about tables.

+### Data transport

 ## Tools